Jerónimo Martins – Building a culture that drives growth

 Our client

 Jerónimo Martins is one of the most significant food retail groups in Europe and Latin America.
-Operating across Portugal, Poland and Colombia under brands including Biedronka, Pingo Doce, Ara and Hebe, the Group employs approximately 115,000 people – a workforce that spans multiple languages, cultures, operating environments and levels of seniority.
+Operating across Portugal, Poland and Colombia under brands including Biedronka, Pingo Doce, Ara and Hebe, the Group employs approximately 115,000 people.
+As a result, its workforce spans multiple languages, cultures, operating environments and levels of seniority.

 115,000 employees across Portugal, Poland and Colombia